10 tips for doing business with European buyers of natural ingredients for health products

-For information about how to compile documentation see the International (UN) Standards guidelines and Good Practices (GxPs) for the implementation in the United Nations’ member states.
-The product (natural ingredient) documentation is specifically spelled out in the European Union legislation for the related sectors as health products.
+See the International (UN) Standards guidelines and Good Practices (GxPs) for information on how to compile this documentation.
+Which product (natural ingredient) documentation you need is specifically spelled out in the European Union legislation for medicinal products for human use and food supplements.

-All medicinal products in the European Union are subject to a strict testing and assessment of their quality, efficacy and safety before being authorised.
+Before they can be sold on the European market, all medicinal products in the European Union are subject to a strict testing and assessment of their quality, efficacy and safety.

 Once placed on the market they continue to be monitored to assure that any aspect which could impact the safety profile of a medicine is detected and assessed.
-This monitoring is coined as pharmacovigilance.
+This monitoring is called pharmacovigilance.